Americans Surprisingly United Locally—Though Nationally, Divided as Ever, Survey Shows

 “Americans are struggling right now and there is real pain and exhaustion in our country,” Vallone says.
 “But more than anywhere else, they are finding hope in acts of kindness, gratitude, and support in their local community.
 What they find on their street feels much more positive than what they see on their screens.”

 Clearly, we feel more hopeful when we think about our local communities.
-Some 76% of Americans said their community does not feel more divided since the pandemic.
+Some 76 percent of Americans said their community does not feel more divided since the pandemic.

 It’s amazing how nearly all of us agree with each other, researchers say, when we are asked simple questions about what we believe.
 This survey found the following:

-- 95% of Americans agree our system of justice should treat everyone equally, including the police
+- 95 percent of Americans agree our system of justice should treat everyone equally, including the police

-- 94% agree we need to treat each other with respect
+- 94 percent agree we need to treat each other with respect

-- 96% agree that we should be Americans first, before being a Democrat, Republican or Independent
+- 96 percent agree that we should be Americans first, before being a Democrat, Republican, or Independent

-- 94% agree that we need leaders who can bring Americans back together
+- 94 percent agree that we need leaders who can bring Americans back together

 Yet, Americans have a much harder time tapping into those commonalities outside of the local context.
-Only 1 in 5 Americans feels our country will emerge from 2020 more united.
+Only 1 in 5 Americans feel our country will emerge from 2020 more united.
 The message that emerges from the study is that we can’t wait for someone else to resolve our divisions.
-The work of re-building a more united America starts at home – in local streets, neighborhoods and communities.
+The work of re-building a more united America starts at home—in local streets, neighborhoods, and communities.

-Reader’s Digest and More in Common undertook this research in conjunction with RD’s Nicest Places in America 2020: United in Kindness search, which found communities in every state where Americans are coming together.
+Reader’s Digest and More in Common undertook this research in conjunction with Reader’s Digest’s Nicest Places in America 2020: United in Kindness search, which found communities in every state where Americans are coming together.
 Joining with neighborhood platform Nextdoor, readers submitted a record 1,177 stories of solidarity and hope in 2020, with every state represented in the 50 honorees selected as America’s Nicest Places.
 (Want to learn more about the Nicest Place in America in 2020?
 Read about Buchanan, Michigan, the town that would not be defeated.)

 Courtesy More In CommonMore in Common’s Vallone sees these stories of kindness in the face of COVID-19 and racism as an essential partner to the quantitative survey results.
 “The work Reader’s Digest is doing to collect and preserve these stories of kindness and humanity has even greater importance at this time to serve as a reminder that we are all in this together,” he says.